-In the eye of the beholder: how dogs use their eyes to communicate
+How dogs use their eyes to communicate

 One of the great injustices of life is that we can’t just talk with our dogs.
 But by using a combination of body language, verbal communication (barking, for example), and eye contact, dogs can effectively communicate with their two-legged companions.